-This guide is the result of an ethnobotanical survey carried out for the Gibbon Experience project in the Nam Kan National Park, Northern Laos, by Jean-Marc Dubost, ethnobotanist.
+This guide is the result of an ethnobotanical survey carried out in the Nam Kan National Park by the French Ethnobotanist Jean-Marc Dubost for The Gibbon Experience.

-The reader will discover here medicinal plants used by three ethnic groups living on the park.
-They are used in many ways, to maintain general health and to treat a wide range of health disorders.
+The reader will discover a variety of medicinal plants used by three ethnic groups living on the park.
+They are used in many ways to maintain general health and to treat a wide range of diseases and ailments.

 Each plant is briefly presented and illustrated, followed by its vernacular names and a description of its medicinal applications in the different groups using it, giving an insight into the great diversity of their cultures.